Juggernaut Technology Pty Ltd

 Visitors can be classified into three broad categories:

-• The User is at your site for a specific purpose.
+- The User is at your site for a specific purpose.
 You probably know what this purpose is, because sites with Users are fairly specialised.
 Perhaps they are on a site to shop, to book a holiday or to chat with associates.
+The User will probably have an account on your site and may be an existing client.

 Just as there are three types of visitors to sites, there are three categories of sites: